 Pursuant to Human Rights Council resolution 5/1, the Human Rights Council Advisory Committee (hereinafter "the Advisory Committee"), composed of 18 experts, has been established to function as a think-tank for the Council and work at its direction.
 The Advisory Committee replaces the former Sub-Commission on the Promotion and Protection of Human Rights.
 The Committee held its first meeting in August 2008.
 It meets twice a year, for one week in February immediately before the March session of the Council and for one week in August.

-Human Rights Council Advisory Committee concludes its twenty-third session
+Human Rights Council Advisory Committee to conclude its 25th session

-Twenty-third session of the Human Rights Council Advisory Committee taking place in Geneva from 22 to 26 July 2019
+Twenty-fifth session of the Human Rights Council Advisory Committee taking place from 15 to 19 February 2021

-Human Rights Council Advisory Committee concludes its twenty-second session
+Human Rights Council Advisory Committee concludes its 24th session

 Report of the Advisory Committee on its 22nd session